 Humana language assistance and alternative formats services

-View Humana’s cultural competency plan, PDF opens new window for Florida Medicaid, Illinois Medicaid, Illinois dual Medicare-Medicaid and Virginia dual Medicare-Medicaid
+View Humana’s cultural competency training, PDF opens new window for Florida Medicaid, Illinois dual Medicare-Medicaid, Humana Healthy Horizons in Kentucky™ and Humana Healthy Horizons™ in South Carolina.

 Healthcare providers with questions about Humana's language assistance requirements should call Humana at the phone number listed on the patient's Humana ID card or send an email firstname.lastname@example.org.